Skip to Content

 You need around 2 teaspoons of spice in total.

-Heavy cream: Needed for that lovely creamy pumpkin filling and velvety texture.
+Heavy cream is used to get that creamy velvety texture to the pumpkin filling.
 If you don’t have heavy cream you can make a substitute by using 2 tablespoons of melted butter, and slowly whisking in 6 tablespoons of milk.

-Step 4: Pour the pie filling into the pie crust-lined pie pan.
-I have a draw-style air fryer, and I find it much easier to put the pie crust-lined pan into the air fryer first, and then pour the filling in using a measuring jug.
-Carefully push the air fryer draw closed so that the pie filling does not spill.
+You may find it easier to put the pie crust-lined pan into the air fryer first, and then pour the filling in using a measuring jug.
+Carefully close the air fryer so that the pie filling does not spill.

 Air fried pumpkin pie in air fryer basket.

-How long to cook pumpkin pie in the air fryer
+How long to bake pumpkin pie in the air fryer

-The exact cook time will depend on a few factors including the exact size of your pie, thickness of your pie pan, and how powerful your air fryer is.
+The exact cooking time will depend on a few factors including the exact size of your pie, the thickness of your pie pan, and how powerful your air fryer is.

 When it is cooked it should have reached 165-175°F in the center, and will be mostly set.
 Give the pie pan a slight shake and check for a small wobble right in the middle of the pie around 1 inch in diameter.
 Cook for additional 3-4 minute intervals until it is cooked.

-A slice of pumpkin pie on a white plate.
+A slice of air fried pumpkin pie on a white plate.

 Serving